 There’s also a Uniformity function which compensates for variations in luminance and color in the panel.
 The effectiveness of this technology varies between make but the high end NEC panels are second to none.

-While it’s probably not necessary to recalibrate it immediately after unboxing, and it certainly doesn’t look as if it needs it, the PA271Q does have its own built-in calibration feature.
+While it’s probably unnecessary to recalibrate it immediately after unboxing, and it certainly doesn’t look as if it needs it, the PA271Q does have its own built-in calibration feature.
 Alternatively, you can opt for company’s SpectraView II calibration software for more control.
-However, SVII is a paid for extra.
+However, SVII is a paid-for extra.
 In both cases an optionally available colorimeter is required (but this is an essential option for color accuracy at any level).

 As already mentioned the PA271Q is lighter than many previous models, and is as a result much easier to move around and set-up.
 The stand has a good range of movement left and right and plenty of adjustment of the height, and when tilting.
 Another high-end feature meant for viewing vertical images is the ability to rotate the panel through 180-degrees (make sure it’s a full height first and tilted back) – so you can add the power and connection cables.